-A lower motor neuron (LMN) is a multipolar neuron which connects the upper motor neurone (UMN) to the skeletal muscle it innervates.
-As discussed in the UMN article, an UMN may synapse directly or indirectly, via interneurons, onto a LMN.
+A lower motor neurone (LMN) is a multipolar neurone which connects the upper motor neurone (UMN) to the skeletal muscle it innervates.
+An UMN may synapse directly, or indirectly via interneurons, onto a LMN.

-This article shall consider the location of LMNs and the different types, as well as the classical signs and symptoms that are found when they are damaged.
+This article will consider the location of LMNs, the different types of LMN, and the classical signs and symptoms of damaged LMNs.

 Introduction to LMNs

-The cell body of a LMN lies within the ventral horn of the spinal cord or the brainstem motor nuclei of the cranial nerves which have motor modalities.
+The cell body of a LMN lies within the ventral horn of the spinal cord or in the brainstem motor nuclei of the cranial nerves with motor modalities.
 Therefore, the cell body of a LMN lies within the central nervous system (CNS).

 The axon of a LMN exits the CNS and forms the somatic motor part of the peripheral nervous system (PNS).
 Finally, the LMN terminates on the muscle fibres which it innervates.
-The combination of the LMN and these fibres is known as a motor unit.
+The combination of the LMN and muscle fibres is known as a motor unit.
 It is important to note that although one LMN will innervate several muscle fibres, a single muscle fibre is innervated by only one LMN.
-The bridging gap between the LMN’s axon terminal and the muscle fibre it supplies is known as the neuromuscular junction (NMJ).
-It is here that the motor neuron releases the neurotransmitter acetylcholine, which causes firing of an action potential in the receiving muscle fibre.
+The bridging gap between the axon terminal of the LMN and the muscle fibre it supplies is known as the neuromuscular junction (NMJ).
+It is here that the motor neurone releases the neurotransmitter acetylcholine, which causes firing of an action potential in the receiving muscle fibre.

-The term LMN is often used interchangeability with α-motor neuron – but when clinicians refer to a LMN syndrome they are referring to damage to α-motor neurons.
-There are also another type of LMNs, known as γ-motor neurons.
+The term LMN is often used interchangeably with α-motor neurone.
+When clinicians refer to a LMN syndrome they are referring to damage to α-motor neurones.
+There are also another type of LMNs, known as γ-motor neurones.

 Types of LMNs

-As aforementioned, α-motor neurons are the type of LMNs which, when damaged, produce the characteristic clinical signs of a LMN syndrome.
-Within the spinal cord, the cell bodies of these neurons originate in laminae VIII and IX of the ventral horn and are somatotopically organised.
-That is to say, neurons which innervate distal musculature are located lateral to those which innervate axial muscles, and neurons which innervate extensors are ventral to those which innervate flexors.
+As above, α-motor neurones are the type of LMNs which, when damaged, produce the characteristic clinical signs of a LMN syndrome.
+Within the spinal cord, the cell bodies of these neurones originate in laminae VIII and IX of the ventral horn.
+These are somatotopically organised.
+This means that neurones which innervate distal musculature are located lateral to those which innervate axial muscles, and neurones which innervate extensors are ventral to those which innervate flexors.

-The function of α-motor neurons is to cause contraction of the muscle fibres they innervate.
-It has been described as ‘the final common pathway’, as α-motor neurons are essential for muscle contraction.
-This can either been under voluntary control, through the action of UMNs, or through eliciting the myotatic stretch reflex, as α-motor neurons form the efferent portion of the reflex arc.
-Therefore, there can be no coordinated muscle contraction if the α-motor neurons are not functioning
+The function of α-motor neurones is to cause contraction of the muscle fibres they innervate.
+It has been described as ‘the final common pathway’, as α-motor neurones are essential for muscle contraction.
+This can either been under voluntary control, through the action of UMNs, or through eliciting the myotatic stretch reflex, as α-motor neurones form the efferent portion of the reflex arc.
+Therefore, there can be no coordinated muscle contraction if the α-motor neurones are not functioning

-γ-motor neurons have a key function in the regulation of muscle tone and maintaining nonconscious proprioception.
-Although γ-motor neurons fall under the umbrella term LMN, a LMN syndrome results from damage to α-motor neurons only.
+γ-motor neurones have a key function in the regulation of muscle tone and maintaining nonconscious proprioception.
+Although γ-motor neurones fall under the umbrella term LMN, a LMN syndrome results from damage to α-motor neurones only.

-γ-motor neurons also arise from laminae VIII and IX in the ventral horn of the spinal cord.
+γ-motor neurones also arise from laminae VIII and IX in the ventral horn of the spinal cord.
 These innervate fibres that form the contractile parts of the muscle spindles in skeletal muscle.
-In addition, whilst α-motor neurons receive input from both muscle spindle Ia sensory afferents and UMNs, γ-motor neurons are solely under control from the UMNs.
+In addition, whilst α-motor neurones receive input from both muscle spindle Ia sensory afferents and UMNs, γ-motor neurones are solely under control from the UMNs.
 These fibres are important in signalling the length and velocity of a muscle.
-The function of γ-motor neurons is to keep the fibre taut by causing contraction of its polar ends.
+The function of γ-motor neurones is to keep the fibre taut by causing contraction of its polar ends.
 Maintaining tension in these fibres is necessary for preserving sensitivity to muscle stretch by muscle spindles.

-The γ-motor neuron is essential in resetting the sensitivity of the muscle spindle by contracting both ends of the fibre.
+The γ-motor neurone is essential in resetting the sensitivity of the muscle spindle by contracting both ends of the fibre.
 This makes the fibre taut and the muscle spindle sensitive to stretch once again.
-In voluntary movement, both the γ-motor neurons and α-motor neurons are activated simultaneously by UMNs.
+In voluntary movement, both the γ-motor neurones and α-motor neurones are activated simultaneously by UMNs.
 This maintains the muscles spindles sensitivity to stretch upon movement.

 Sensitivity to the stretching of muscle spindles allows for information on muscle length and velocity to be relayed to the cerebellum via the various ascending spinocerebellar tracts.
-It is for this reason that γ-motor neurons play an important role in nonconscious proprioception.
-Finally, the firing of γ-motor neurons is directly proportional to the tone of a muscle.
+It is for this reason that γ-motor neurones play an important role in nonconscious proprioception.
+Finally, the firing of γ-motor neurones is directly proportional to the tone of a muscle.
 This is observed in pathological states.
-Tone is increased through increasing γ-motor neuron firing as muscle spindles become hypersensitive to stretch.
-This hypersensitivity in turn causes greater activation and recruitment of α-motor neurons via the reflex arc, creating a stiff muscle on passive movement.
+Tone is increased through increasing γ-motor neurone firing as muscle spindles become hypersensitive to stretch.
+This hypersensitivity in turn causes greater activation and recruitment of α-motor neurones via the reflex arc, creating a stiff muscle on passive movement.

 LMN Signs

-As previously alluded to, both α and γ motor neurons have important roles in regulating voluntary movement, reflexes and tone.
+As previously alluded to, both α and γ motor neurones have important roles in regulating voluntary movement, reflexes and tone.
 Therefore, when either are damaged, the clinical signs present reflect impairments in these areas.
-A LMN syndrome is the term used by clinicians to describe the collection of signs and symptoms present when a patient damages α-motor neurons.
+A LMN syndrome describes the collection of signs and symptoms of damaged α-motor neurones.
 This damage can occur anywhere between the origins of the LMN in the ventral horn or brainstem nuclei and its termination on a muscle.
 The signs and symptoms of a LMN syndrome include:

 - Hyporeflexia/ areflexia – Since the efferent portion of the reflex arc is damaged, eliciting the myotatic stretch reflex will produce decreased or absent reflexes depending on the extent of that damage.

-- Fasciculations – When α-motor neurons are damaged, they can fire spontaneous action potentials, causing contractions in the fibres of the motor unit.
-This can be seen as small involuntary muscle twitches, often compared to having ‘a bag of worms under the skin’.
+- Fasciculations – Damage to α-motor neurones can cause firing of spontaneous action potentials.
+This causes contractions in the fibres of the motor unit, which can be seen as small involuntary muscle twitches.
+This is often compared to having ‘a bag of worms under the skin’.

-- Muscle atrophy – The loss of neurotrophic factors from the α-motor neuron nerve terminal, which typically support the muscle, causes atrophy.
-This is different to the disuse atrophy which may been observed in an UMN syndrome.
+- Muscle atrophy – The loss of neurotrophic factors from the α-motor neurone nerve terminal, which typically support the muscle, causes atrophy.
+This is different to the disuse atrophy seen in an UMN syndrome.

 It is important to differentiate between weakness of a muscle as a result of damage to the nerve, disease of the NMJ or disease of the muscle itself.
 In primary muscle disease, there is no sensory loss, which would be present if the nerve was damaged.
 In addition, weakness is symmetrical and reflexes are often lost later than in nerve damage.